pawfs/library-manager/README.md

-# Biblios
+# Library manager

-Biblios is a website for managing a library.
+Library-manager is a website for managing a library.
 It allows users to browse books.

 ## Getting Started